Gradescope: Streamline the Grading Experience

 After you grade students’ assignments, in order for students to view their grades in Gradescope, you will need to Publish Grades first.
 Please see the instructions on how to publish grades in Gradescope.
 You can also upload grades from Gradescope to Moodle for students to view in Moodle gradebook.
 Make sure you add Gradescope directly to your Moodle course and sync your roster first.
 The grades will not automatically sync to Moodle unless you press the “Post Grades to Moodle” button.
 For instructions on how to post grades to Moodle, please refer to the Gradescope Knowledge Base.

-Include Gradscope information in your course syllabus, so your students will know how to access Gradescope, and submit assignments, especially if it requires them to upload their paper assignments to Gradscope as well as where to view grades.
-Gradescope Student Center provides helpful information to get your students started.
+• Communicate early: Include Gradescope information in your course syllabus so students know how to access Gradescope, submit assignments, and view grades.
+The Gradescope Student Center provides helpful information to get your students started.

 Examples